cubic-vm/cubic/README.md

 Usage: cubic [COMMAND]

 Commands:
-  run      Create, start and open a shell in a new virtual machine instance create   Create a new virtual machine instance ls       List all virtual machine instances rm       Delete virtual machine instances info     Get information about an virtual machine instance console  Open the console of an virtual machine instance ssh      Connect to a virtual machine instance with SSH scp      Copy a file from or to a virtual machine instance with SCP start    Start virtual machine instances stop     Stop virtual machine instances restart  Restart virtual machine instances config   Modify virtual machine instance configuration rename   Rename a virtual machine instance clone    Clone a virtual machine instance image    Image subcommands net      Network subcommands
+  run        Create, start and open a shell in a new virtual machine instance create     Create a new virtual machine instance instances  List all virtual machine instances rm         Delete virtual machine instances info       Get information about an virtual machine instance console    Open the console of an virtual machine instance ssh        Connect to a virtual machine instance with SSH scp        Copy a file from or to a virtual machine instance with SCP start      Start virtual machine instances stop       Stop virtual machine instances restart    Restart virtual machine instances config     Modify virtual machine instance configuration rename     Rename a virtual machine instance clone    Clone a virtual machine instance image    Image subcommands net      Network subcommands